vokhanhan25/vokhanhan25.github.io/_pages/about.md

 ## News
 May.
 2023.
 Starting a new job as a developer at **Eximbank**, Ho Chi Minh City, Vietnam \\
 Apr.
 2023.
 One late-breaking abstract accepted to **GECCO 2023** \\
 Apr.
 2023.
-Officially graduated from University of Information Technology, VNU-HCM with an **excellent degree** \\
+Officially graduated from University of Information Technology, VNU-HCM with an <span style="color:red">excellent degree</span> \\
 Mar.
 2023.
-Successfully defended the bachelor graduation thesis with a score of **10/10** \\
+Successfully defended the bachelor graduation thesis with a score of <span style="color:red">10/10</span> \\
 Dec.
 2022. <a href="https://dl.acm.org/doi/10.1145/3568562.3568569" style="color: #7289da; text-decoration: none;"><span style="color:red">**Best Paper Award**</span></a> at **SoICT 2022** \\
 Oct.
 2022.
 One paper accepted to **SoICT 2022**